Working with the Manual Material List

 Cancel – takes you back to the input screen

-In Progress is the third option.
-We recommend setting the status of the ticket to In Progress if the list may need to be changed.
+No, Save as Draft is the third option.
+We recommend using this status if the list may need to be changed.

 A new window will require you to enter: Builder, Project and the Attachment Name – this attachment name will be the name for this new material list.
 If the project is new, select a builder from the list, or the <Unknown> builder.
 You would then be able to create a new project by clicking the blue plus sign to the right.

 Click Save, and you will be brought back to material list screen.
 On the top left you will see the project name and below that the attachment name.
-Your Design Service Ticket (DST) is now In Progress as you selected.
 If you stay on this screen you can continue to make changes.
 Clicking Save again will prompt you to Cancel, Finalize or Save as Draft.
 Until the material list has been finalized you can return to this screen and edit.

 Have more questions?
 Submit a request